 Status of Project: Monitoring of small creek running through project area.
 The Fowler lease was approved for a Fee Fund Project in the fall of 2000.
-Approximately 112 wells were plugged in 2001.
-Surface water samples were collected in 2021 on 04/23/2021.
-The surface sample from Location 1 tested 1100 ppm Cl- and the sample from Location 2 tested 400 ppm Cl-.
-Brine impacted areas continue to show significant improvement of vegetative growth as shown on 2019 aerial imagery (Most current available).
+Approximately 112 wells were plugged by the end of the project.
+Surface water samples were collected in 2022 on 06/02/2022.
+The surface sample from Location 1 tested at 1300 ppm Cl- and the sample from Location 2 tested at 400 ppm Cl-.
+Brine impacted areas continue to show significant improvement of vegetative growth as shown on 2021 aerial imagery (most current available).

 Recommendation for Future Work: Future work on this site will consist of post remediation monitoring.
 Brine impacted area below old 3 cell storage pit has successfully been remediated and landowner has filled the eastern third with construction debris consisting of soil, rock, and asphalt.
+The property to the South will be further investigated for potential buried well locations that have not been discovered.

-Estimated Total Costs: Monitoring cost approximately \$1,500.00 per year.
+Estimated Total Costs: Monitoring cost approximately \$1,500 per year.

-Control No. Staff Hours/Expenditures Fund Expenditures FY 2021/22 Total 970046-00 18 Hrs. / \$536.82 r i 2021/22 - i Otai Current Contamina te Level: 100 ppm Cl- to 650 ppm C I- (2016) Status: Active 1.
-Site Assessmen ıt 2.
-Short Term Monito oring 3.
+Control No. Staff Hours/Expe nd Expenditures 2022/23 Total 970046-00 10 Hrs. / \$303.28 2022/25 10tai Current Contamina te Level: 400 ppm Cl- to 1,300 ppm Cl- Status: Active 1.
+Site Assessmen t 2.
+S hort Term Monitorin ng 3.
 Investigation 4.
-Long Term Mo onitoring 5.
-Remediation Plan 6.
+Long Term Mo nitoring 🗌 5.
+I Remediation Plan 6.
 Installation 7.
-Remediation 8.
-Post Rem.
-Monitor ring 9.
+Remediation 8.1 Post Rem.
+Monitoring g 9.
 Resolved

-Fowler Remediation Site

-NE 19-T32S-R14E Montgomery County, Kansas

-2021 Surface Water Chloride Levels - District #3 Sampled 04/23/2021

-Map Drawn on 10/19/2021 by T. Herman
+NE 19-T32S-R14E Montgomery County, Kansas 2022 Surface Water Chloride Levels - District #3 Sampled 06/02/2022 Map Drawn on 10/05/2022 by T. Herman Project 970046-00

-Project 970046-00